 You do not need a documentary to do this.
 A 30-minute Instagram Live walk-through of your brewing process, a “what’s on tap this month and why” session with your buyer, or a cocktail tutorial with your lead bartender all accomplish the same thing — they build a personal connection between your brand and your audience.

-How to Promote Virtual Events Effectively
+How to Promote Your Virtual Event Ideas for Bars Effectively

 Promotion is where most virtual events fail.
 A great event with poor promotion gets five viewers.
 Here is what works: